DESCRIPTION / DEFINITIONS: Wellbutrin ® (bupropion hydrochloride) is a norepinephine-dopamine reuptake inhibitor (NDRI).

 - other strange tingling or painful sensations

 Withdrawal from Wellbutrin should only be done under the care of a health practitioner.
-The safest way is to withdraw at an inpatient medical detox facility.
-At an inpatient medical detox facility with a protocol that includes hydration, vitamins and supplements, most patients can safely stop taking Wellbutrin in about seven days.
-Patients can withdraw from Wellbutrin on an outpatient basis but it will normally take at least four weeks.
+The safest way is to withdraw at an inpatient medical detox facility with a protocol that includes hydration, vitamins and supplements for biological balancing.
+Call us to talk to a Detox Advisor.